-How to access the var folder on a Mac?
+How to unhide and access the var folder on your Mac?

 What is a var folder?

-What this means is, this is a temporary or cache file that is not in the Home folder.
-This way, cache data - which Apple is keen to store - is not transferring data over a network.
-It is making cache data more secure, and keeping everything in one place, instead of scattered around multiple files and folders.
+This means that this is a temporary or cache file that is not in the Home folder.
+This way, cache data — which Apple is keen to store — is not transferring data over a network.
+It makes cache data more secure and keeps everything in one place instead of scattered around multiple files and folders.

 Var folders store an awful lot of data.
-Although there are some suggestions that these folders are emptied every three days, other research into this suggests that that isn’t true and you could be at risk of a huge cache of data sitting on your hard drive, and some of that might contain personal user information.
-Instead of letting that simply sit around and take up space, some users choose to locate and delete the cache of data every few weeks or even days.
+Although there are some suggestions that these folders are emptied every three days, other research suggests that isn’t true.
+You could be at risk of a huge cache of data sitting on your hard drive, and some of that might contain personal user information.
+Instead of letting that sit around and take up space, some users choose to locate and delete this cache every few weeks or even days.